Skip to main content

 AttributeData TypeDescription

-finishOnKeystringThis determines a single key or multiple keys that will act as the submit key.
+finishOnKeystringOne or more keys that will act as the submit key.
 If no finishOnKey value is specified, the input will be submitted after the timeout is expired.
-Values accepted in this field are: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, #, *.
+Values accepted in this field are: 0-9, #, *.
 To disable this feature, add the _ value.
 If you define multiple keys (e.g., #*), any of these keys can be used as the submit key.
 The default value is #.

 methodstringThe type of request made to the action URL.
 Values accepted in this field are POST or GET.
 The default value is POST.

-numDigitsintegerThe expected number of digits to be entered in order to submit data to the action URL.
-Integers entered into this field must be greater than or equal to 1.
-If the field value is not specified, any number of digits will be listened for.
+numDigitsintegerThe number of digits expected before Gather completes.
+Must be greater than or equal to 1.
+If not specified, any number of digits will be accepted until another completion condition is met (such as finishOnKey or timeout).
 Other actions will be listened to, such as timeout and finishOnKey, to end the input.
 Note, that if the startDigits value is specified, then the digit entered as the start digit is counted as the first char in the number of digits specified by the numDigits attribute, e.g. if you specify 5 in the numDigits field, the system will be expecting 4 valid digits to be entered once the start digit has been pressed.

 timeoutintegerThe number of seconds to wait for the calling party's next input before moving to the action URL request.
 Note that this is the time allotted between individual DTMF input, not the total time allotted to enter all values.
 If there is a nested verb such as Play within the Gather verb, the timeout will begin after the end of that verb.
 For example, if you have a Play URL, the playback will play through and then the timeout value will begin.
 The default value is 5.

-validDigitsstringThe list of the digits (tone keys, which the user can press) that will be recognized by the Gather verb.
+validDigitsstringThe list of digits (tone keys, which the user can press) that will be recognized by the Gather verb.
 Any key outside this list will be ignored.
 Note, if the startDigits value is specified, the system will not start listening for the digits specified in this validDigits attribute until a start digit is entered.
 The default value is 1234567890#*abcdABCD.
+If the caller enters only digits outside this list, they are ignored.
+If no valid digits are collected before completion, the behavior is treated as a no-input scenario.

 Example with startDigits